4Sighteducation/student-results-viewer/HANDOVER.md

 ## Summary

-The Student Results Viewer is now fully functional!
-All critical issues have been resolved:
+The Student Results Viewer v2.1.0 is now feature-complete with significant enhancements:

+**Core Functionality:**
 - ✅ Correct email field mapping (field_70) for Object_3
 - ✅ ALL users now filter by establishment first (essential with 20K+ records)
 - ✅ Staff Admin sees all establishment students
 - ✅ Other roles see their specific students within the establishment
 - ✅ Multi-role support working correctly

+**New Features (v2.1.0):**
+- ✅ Restructured table with V1,V2,V3,VT column grouping
+- ✅ Pagination with customizable page sizes
+- ✅ Interactive bar charts for student progress
+- ✅ Group analytics with radar charts
+- ✅ Auto-hiding empty columns
+- ✅ Enhanced UI with gradient headers and sticky columns
+- ✅ Chart.js integration for beautiful visualizations

-The codebase is well-structured with clear separation of concerns and comprehensive error handling.
-Ready for production testing across all role types.
+The codebase is well-structured with clear separation of concerns, comprehensive error handling, and a modern, professional UI.
+Ready for production deployment!